hoteljuliet/SPEL/README.md

     1. All Step class attributes must be either final or transient, if transient they must be re-initialized
 10. Logging is slow, so minimal/no logging (use metrics instead).
 Only log at error and debug levels, never info.
 11. Don't put checks for field exists/has type in each Step
-    1. User should do that checking in the pipeline itself with HasField and HasType, etc
+    1. User should do that checking in the pipeline itself with HasFields and HasType, etc